jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 the constructs you are using.

 So I would love to say the first step in getting a simpler life is to just choose simpler stuff.
-Right?
 So if you want values, usually you can get it.
 Most languages have something like values.
-Final or val, you know, lets you, like, declare something as being immutable.
+Final or val lets you declare something as being immutable.
 You do want to find some persistent collections because the harder thing in a lot of languages is getting aggregates that are values.
 You have got to find a good library for that, or use a language where that is the default.

 [Audience laughter]